Education and Training Offerings

 EEO Laws and Discrimination Prevention

 Discrimination in the workplace can be harmful to our inclusive and welcoming environment at ECU.
-This educational module is designed to provide education about prohibited behavior and discrimination.
+This educational module is offered through Cornerstone and is designed to provide education about prohibited behavior and discrimination.
 This is valid for two years and replaces former training offered through emTrain.

 Unlawful Harassment Prevention